 Conservation at Sutton House

-Sutton House is one of the oldest houses in London, so our Conservation team, with the help of dedicated volunteers, work hard to look after it and its collection of furniture and objects.
+Sutton House is one of the oldest houses in London, so our Conservation staff and dedicated volunteers work hard to look after it and its collection of furniture and objects.
 Each January we close for our annual 'conservation clean' - read on to find out more.

 You might also have seen little blue squares of fabric within cardboard borders in various places: these record the amount of light that falls on our highly sensitive objects each year.
 Light causes colours in organic materials such as wood, textiles and paper to fade.